jaewondong/fit-check/README.md

 ## Website Link: https://fitcheck-jd.herokuapp.com/

 ## Inspiration
-As a guy in college, I wanted to dress nice, but it was a bit time consuming for me to pick an outfit every morning.
+As someone in college, I wanted to dress nice, but it was a bit time consuming for me to pick an outfit every morning.
 I wished there was a website that can tell me the best possible outfits from my closet, and I knew a lot of my friends have experienced the same struggles before.

 After learning about color theory, I was amazed by how designers use this combination of scientific and artistic approach to create visually pleasing outfits.